-Jewel earned her undergrad degree in Community and Nonprofit Leadership and a master’s degree in Higher Education with a focus on Veterans in higher education, both from the University of Wisconsin, Madison.
-She works alongside the Seattle veteran community with organizations such as UW Student Veteran Life, The Mission Continues, and is the Director of Outreach for Minority Veterans of America.
-Jewel feels passionate about changing the narrative on how veterans are perceived in the minds of civilians and the military community alike.
+Jewel earned her bachelor's degree in Community and Nonprofit Leadership and a master’s degree in Education Leadership and Policy Analysis, both from the University of Wisconsin, Madison.
+She works alongside the Seattle veteran community with organizations such as The Mission Continues, Team RWB, and is on the board for Minority Veterans of America.

-In her spare time she often travels, spends extensive time outdoors hiking and exploring, volunteers at the Ballard Food Bank, and is a member of the King County Explorer Search and Rescue unit.
-Jewel recently joined the FourBlock team as the Operations Specialist where she is helping to develop the foundation's new online career course and assist the regional directors with student management and preparation.
+In her spare time, she often travels, spends extensive time outdoors hiking and exploring, volunteers at the Ballard Food Bank, and is a member of the King County ESAR unit.
+Jewel is FourBlock’s Associate Director of Admissions, where she is helping to develop the foundation's new online course and lead national enrollment and registration.

 Steve Cannon is the chief executive officer of AMB Group, LLC, assuming the day-to-day leadership of the company’s for-profit businesses.
 Cannon leads all business operations of the National Football League’s Atlanta Falcons; Atlanta United of Major League Soccer; Atlanta Falcons Stadium Company, the developer of Mercedes-Benz Stadium that is scheduled to open in 2017; PGA TOUR Superstore; and Mountain Sky Guest Ranch.